Think of the best employee of your company. Who is he/she?

 Social recruiting, video interviewing and gamification are some of the newest hiring strategies in the war for talent.
 They change the way we communicate, free us from old school telephone and paper processes, cutting through the time-sucking traditional hiring strategies and cost savings in a changing economy and job market.

 There are too many strategies but one thing companies need to keep in mind is they have to make themselves attractive to the candidates.
-Employers and recruiters ignore these highly effective and engaging hiring strategies at their own risk.
+Employers and recruiters ignore these highly effective and engaging alternative recruitment methods at their own risk.
 But everyone in hiring today can use an edge, and that’s what innovative recruitment methods provide.
-Interview mocha, online assessment software has gathered some out-of-box hiring strategies that are showing up in the war for talent.
+Interview mocha, a pre-employment testing software has gathered some out-of-box hiring strategies that are showing up in the war for talent.

 Unconventional Hiring Strategies